Is It Ever Okay to Drive A Car Without License Plates?

 If you just purchased a car from a private seller, say on Craigslist, they can’t give you the car with the plates.
-In order for them to legally sell the vehicle, they have to turn in those plates, leaving you plateless.
-Only then is it “technically” okay to drive the car without plates, but you will be pulled over, and there are a few contingencies.
+For them to legally sell the vehicle, they have to turn in those plates, leaving you plateless.
+Only then is it “technically” OK to drive the car without plates, but you will be pulled over, and there are a few contingencies.

 For starters, you’ll need the car’s title.
-If the seller doesn’t have that, I’d suggest looking at a different car, as it’s very complicated to get one of those when you aren’t the original owner.
+If the seller doesn’t have that, I’d suggest looking at a different vehicle, as it’s very complicated to get one of those when you aren’t the original owner.
 Have your license ready as well, as a form of ID.
-Those two are obvious, but the next two things are crucial.
+Those two are obvious, but the following two things are crucial.

-In order to prove you just bought the car, you’ll need what’s called a bill of sale.
-The form varies from state to state, but it’s fairly simple.
-You and the seller will agree upon price, note the mileage on the odometer, and put in some basic contact information.
+You’ll need a bill of sale to prove you just bought the car.
+The form varies from state to state, but it’s pretty simple.
+You and the seller will agree upon the price, note the mileage on the odometer, and put in some basic contact information.
 From there, you sign, and presto!
 The sale is in writing.

-Before you even pick up the car, however, you’ll need to make sure it’s insured.
+However, you’ll need to ensure it’s insured before you even pick up the car.
 If it’s a hunk of junk that’d be more expensive to insure than to scrap, you just need liability insurance.
-Otherwise, load up on whatever coverages you have, and have proof of insurance ready to go.
-Typically, an insurance policy doesn’t take effect until the next day (or next business day).
-So make sure your coverage is in place before you drive away in your new ride.
+Otherwise, load up on whatever coverages you have and have proof of insurance ready.
+Typically, an insurance policy doesn’t take effect until the next day (or the next business day).
+So, ensure your coverage before you drive away on your new ride.

-All this varies by state, and you should check First Quarter Finance to see what your laws are.
-However, showing these things to the authorities when they, inevitably, pull you over can save you some trouble.
+All this varies by state, and you should check First Quarter Finance to see your laws.
+However, showing these things to the authorities when they inevitably pull you over can save you some trouble.

-What can happen if you drive without plates, or without insurance?
+What can happen if you drive without plates or insurance?

 Other than the one outlined exception, driving without plates is illegal.
-And no matter what you’re driving, driving without insurance is illegal.
+And no matter what you’re doing, driving without insurance is illegal.

-In terms of license plates, there are some states where it’s okay to operate without a front license plate.
-However, no matter where you live, you must have a rear license plate.
+In terms of license plates, there are some states where it’s OK to operate without a front license plate.
+However, you must have a rear license plate no matter where you live.
 Otherwise, you’re looking at steep fines and possibly losing your license.
-And if the car gets impounded, that’s $40 a day for 30 days, adding onto the list of expenses.
+And if the car gets impounded, that’s $40 a day for 30 days, adding to the list of expenses.

-Driving without insurance is an even more punishable offense depending on the state you like.
+Driving without insurance is even more punishable, depending on the state you like.
 In Delaware, the fine is $1,500, and your license is immediately suspended for six months.
-In Connecticut, the fine may only be $100, but you could face up to five years in jail.
-A full list of state laws can be found on Marketwatch.com, but I wouldn’t chance it.
+In Connecticut, the penalty may only be $100, but you could face up to five years in jail.
+A complete list of state laws can be found on MarketWatch, but I wouldn’t change it.

-All that said, there’s a very simple way to prove you’ve just purchased the car and are in the process of getting it registered.
-Go to your local DMV and grab some temporary tags.
+All that said, there’s a straightforward way to prove you’ve just purchased the car and are in the process of registering it.
+Go to your local DMV and grab some temporary license plate tags.

-Getting temporary tags is either very easy, or very hard depending on what state your in
+Getting temporary tags is either very easy or very hard, depending on what state you’re in

 Like all good bureaucracy, it makes no sense.
-There’s no coherency and no logic to it, just paperwork and signatures.
+There’s no coherency or logic, just paperwork and signatures.
 But, at your local DMV, you can purchase temporary tags (or trip tags) that let the authorities know your car is in the process of getting registered.

-You’ll need the vehicle identification number, or VIN, which is plastered on the car in a few different locations.
-After that, you’ll get a piece of paper that you can tape to the back window or plate holder and drive to your destination.
+You’ll need the vehicle identification number, or VIN, plastered on the car in several locations.
+After that, you’ll get a piece of paper to tape to the back window or plate holder and drive to your destination.
 These tags are temporary, lasting anywhere from 10 to 60 days, and you’re expected to have the car registered by the time the period ends.
 Otherwise, it’s an unregistered car, and you’re bound to get busted.

-You can also call your state police department and ask if there is a one-way trip pass available for purchase.
-Some states don’t have any available, but the ones that do allow you to drive to your nearest police station, get the temporary trip tag, and then drive the car from wherever you bought it to wherever it needs to be.
+You can also call your state police department and ask if a one-way trip pass is available for purchase.
+Some states don’t have any available, but the ones that do allow you to drive to your nearest police station, get the temporary trip tag and then drive the car from wherever you bought it to wherever it needs to be.

-The best practice is to make sure you’re following all the complex laws.
-Though, if you did just buy a vehicle from a private seller, then driving without plates is an option.
+The best practice is to ensure you follow all the complex laws.
+However, driving without a license plate is an option if you bought a vehicle from a private seller.
 It’s a dicey option, but it is an option.
 Just obey every traffic law, and don’t give cops a reason to fine you.